 Blue Lagoon: Where things really went down…

-Travel bucket list Wednesdays are back, full-throttle!
-Get your wanderfix by the random, awesome travel bucket list items fellow tweeps and I add every week.
-Very fortunately, this week I got some submissions of your travel bucket list, so we get to explore what’s on those wandering minds!
-Additionally, I found some unusual restaurants, unique tree hotels & other interesting items that landed my travel bucket list.
-Yay
+Travel bucket list Wednesdays are back!
+Get your wanderfix by the weird, amazing travel bucket list items fellow tweeps and I add every week.
+Very fortunately, this week I got some submissions of your travel bucket lists, so we get to explore what’s on those wandering minds.
+Additionally, I found some unusual restaurants, unique tree hotels and other interesting items that landed on my own travel bucket list.

-Great inspiration for any adventurer!
-From a safari in Africa to six different places to ride in a submarine.
+Great inspiration for any adventurer: From a safari in Africa to six different places to ride in a submarine.
 My favorite item on her list, though?
-The Guinness’ “Perfect Pint” certificate – yah, she poured a perfect one & has a cert. to prove it.
-Adding that one to my list for sure!
+The Guinness’ “Perfect Pint” certificate – indeed, she poured a perfect pint and has a certificate to prove it.
+Adding that one to my list for sure.